MathijsQ/oDCM_group_8/README.md

   - Are there differences

 ## Source comparisons
 In the end we used the websites **Optaplayerstats.statsperform.com** as the main website to collect game statistics and **Oddsportal.com** for all necessary bookmaker data.
-Below you can read other sources we took into considera-tion and our motivation for choosing/not choosing the website.
+Below you can read other sources we took into consideration and our motivation for choosing/not choosing the website.

 | Source | Extraction method (web scraping vs API) | Research fit | Accessibility | Efficiency to scrape |
 | :--- | :--- | :--- | :--- | :--- |